michaelho-wix/michaelho-wix/db-drivers.md

  - Check if DB driver has hidden Created Date (createdDate) and Updated Date (\_updatedDate) fields?
 Most DB drivers do.
 ## Send to Dev for Final review

+If Hidden label applied to the article, only people with a direct URL will be able to view it (hidden from Wix help center and google).

 ## Publish

-When you’re ready to publish, simply remove the Hidden label.
+ When you’re ready to publish, remove Hidden label

 ## Answers Article